Formula of Love: O+T=＜3

 Formula of Love: O+T=<3 is the third Korean studio album (sixth overall) by South Korean girl group Twice.
 It was released on November 12, 2021, by JYP Entertainment and Republic Records.
-It follows the release of the group's first English-language single, "The Feels".
+It consists of sixteen tracks, including the group's first English single, "The Feels", and lead single "Scientist".
+The album is primarily a disco-pop and synth-pop record that also incorporates other genres such as Latin pop, hip hop, and R&B.

-Selling over 700,000 units during its pre-order period, the album became Twice's best-selling album to date; surpassing a record previously held by More & More (2020).
-Primarily a disco-pop record, the album encapsulates a handful of genres such as Latin pop, hip hop, R&B, and synthpop.
-It also debuted at number three on the Billboard 200 with 66,000 album-equivalent units, becoming the group's fourth and highest entry on the chart.
+Formula of Love: O+T=<3 received universal acclaim and was a commercial success.
+The album sold over 700,000 units during its pre-order period and became Twice's best-selling album to date, surpassing a record previously held by More & More (2020).
+It debuted at number three on the Billboard 200 with 66,000 album-equivalent units, becoming the group's fourth and highest entry on the chart.